zl323/zl323.github.io/_posts/2020-05-14-Quick-Sort.md

 mathjax: true
 ---

 Similar to Merge Sort, Quick Sort applies method of Divide and Conquer as well.
-Let's take a look at the pseudo code for Quick Sort.
+Let's first take a look at the pseudo code for Quick Sort.

 {% highlight java linenos %}
 // recursive method